acrontum/generate-it-config-helper/README.md

   port: ConfigHelper.withDefault('PORT', 666),

   somethingElse: someHelper(process.env.CONFIG_HELPER_PORT), // CONFIG_HELPER_PORT is injected into the process.env and can be accessed this way
+  somethingOther: someHelper(process.env.CONFIG_HELPER_JWT_SECRET), // CONFIG_HELPER_JWT_SECRET is injected into the process.env and can be accessed this way
 }
 ```